Don’t hesitate to make a homemade pie crust. It tastes so much better than store bought, and it’s cheaper, too.

 1. Use cold ingredients.

-The fat in pie crust (I recommend butter) is what creates those flaky pockets in your homemade pie crust.
+The fat (I recommend butter) is what creates those flaky pockets in your homemade pie crust.
 If the butter melts before you get the pie to the oven, it will be absorbed by the flour and lose its flakiness potential.

 2. Work quickly.